Table of Contents[Hide][Show]

 Kathleen Smiler, DVM, founder of Pug Myelopathy, recommends that a veterinarian “credentialed in rehabilitation” be consulted to appraise the fit and suitability of the cart, whenever possible.

 The importance of having a cart that fits well also causes concern for DIY wheelchairs.
-If you’re going to use one, make sure it meets all of the criteria.
+If you’re going to use one, make sure it meets all of the criteria stated above.

 We all have a learning curve when it comes to new experiences and life adjustments.
 It’s no different for our pets.